 Divorce and legal separation are completely different and have difference legal consequences.
-If you are not sure if you want a divorce, a legal separation may or may not be a good alternative to you.
-Understanding the differences and the advice of an Illinois divorce attorney can help you decide if legal separation or divorce is right for you.
+If you are not sure if you want a divorce, a legal separation may or may not be a good alternative.
+Understanding the differences and the advice of an Illinois divorce attorney can help you decide the best path.

 I want to keep our marriage together.
 Our marriage counselor says we should separate for awhile.
 Do you advise we separate?

-No. The only way problems in a marriage can be worked out is through communications.
+No. Couples only work out problems in a marriage through communications.
 There will be no, or little, communication if you are separated.

 Do you mean the marriage counselor is wrong in advising a separation?

 Probably.
-Decades of experience tell me that absence does not make the heart grow fonder.
-If anything, one of them realizes that the separation is better than living together.
+Decades of experience tell me–absence does not make the heart grow fonder.
+If anything, one spouse may realizes that separation seems better than living together.

 Do you ever advise separation?

 Yes.
-But only to announce a divorce will happen.
-In a situation where one of the parties decides there will be a divorce, but the other party does not get the signal, a strong way to send a strong signal is to move out.
+But only to announce, to presage, a divorce.
+If one of the spouses decides there will be a divorce, but the other party does not get the signal, a strong way to send a message is to move out.

 Is a legal separation like a divorce?

-A legal separation, like a divorce, is a court procedure which produces a court judgment establishing the parties’ rights and obligations.
-The differences between a legal separation and a divorce is that a legal separation judgment does not divorce the couple.
+A legal separation, like a divorce, is a court procedure that produces a court judgment establishing the parties’ rights and obligations.
+The differences is that a legal separation judgment does not divorce the couple.
 They remain married and, unless the parties consent, in legal separation proceedings the court cannot divide the parties’ property.

 Why do couples have legal separations?

-In some instances for religious reasons, but from my experience the Roman Catholic Church has liberalized its positions on church annulments.
+In some instances for religious reasons.
+But the Roman Catholic Church has liberalized its positions on church annulments.